Avro Canada: Expansion and diversification

 A.V.
-Roe Canada was restructured in 1954 as a holding company with two aviation subsidiaries: Avro Aircraft. and Orenda Engines, which began operating under these names on 1 January 1955.
-Each company's facilities were located across from each other in a complex at the perimeter of Malton Airport.
+Roe Canada was restructured in 1954 as a holding company with two aviation subsidiaries: Avro Aircraft and Orenda Engines, which began operating under these names on 1 January 1955.
+Each company's facilities were located across from each other in a complex at the perimeter of Malton Airport (now known as Toronto Pearson International Airport).
 The total labour force of both aviation companies reached 15,000 in 1958.

 During the same period, with Crawford Gordon as president, A.V.
 Roe Canada purchased a number of companies, including Dominion Steel and Coal Corporation, Canadian Car and Foundry (1957), and Canadian Steel Improvement.
 By 1958, A. V. Roe Canada Ltd. was an industrial giant with over 50,000 employees in a far-flung empire of 44 companies involved in coal mining, steel making, railway rolling stock, aircraft and aero-engine manufacturing, as well as computers and electronics.
 In 1956 the companies generated 45% of the revenue of the Hawker Siddeley Group.
 In 1958, annual sales revenue was approximately $450 million, ranking A.V.
 Roe Canada as the third largest corporation in Canada by capitalization.
-By the time of the cancellation of the Arrow and Iroquois, aircraft-related production amounted to approximately 40% of the company's activities with 60% industrial and commercial.
+By the time of the cancellation of the Arrow and Iroquois, aircraft-related production amounted to approximately 40% of the company's activities with the balance composed of other industrial and commercial activities.

 In 1956, 500,000 shares were issued to the public at a total value of $8 million.
 By 1958, 48% of the shares of A.V.
 Roe Canada were publicly traded on the stock exchange.
 Although controlled and largely owned by UK-based Hawker Siddeley Group, all profits from A.V.
 Roe Canada were retained within the company to fund development and growth.
 Management of the Canadian companies remained in Canadian hands.